alanmitchell/micropython-inputs/README.md

 `poll_freq`: The frequency that will be used to poll the inputs in Hz.
 The default of 480 Hz will poll each sensor every 2.08 ms, which is a convenient value for debounce routines discussed later and analog averaging routines that sample across an exact number of 60 Hz cycles.

 **Manager.values**()
 This returns a snapshot of all of the current inputs.
-The return object is a Python dictionary with added feature of being able to use an attribute to access a value as well as standard dictionary syntax.
+The return object is a Python dictionary with the added feature of being able to use an attribute to access a value as well as standard dictionary syntax.
 If `vals` is the object returned by this method, these two read access means are equivalent:  `vals['X1']` and `vals.X1`.

 **Manager.service_inputs**()
 This routine reads and services all of the inputs and does not normally need to be used; it is generally called from a Timer interrupt internally set up by the Manager object.
 However, if this internal Timer is disabled by passing `None` to the `timer_num` constructor argument, a user can use their own Timer interrupt to periodically call this `service_inputs()` method.